hfcorriez/pagon/README.md

 ## What's OmniApp?

-- It is a very simple [PHP](http://www.php.net) framework.
+- A very simple [PHP](http://www.php.net) framework.
-- It has only one file.
+- Only one file.
+- Includes MVC design mode
-- It includes MVC and more built-in modules.
+- More built-in modules.
-- It can be extend easy.
+- Extend easy.
-- It support 3rd's integration.
+- Support 3rd's integration.
+- According to [PSR](https://github.com/pmjones/fig-standards) - PSR-0, PSR-1, PSR-2

 ## How to use?